Lifespan: Bunki 2 (1502) to Eiroku 6 (1563)

 Father: Bessho Norisada

-Children: Yasuharu, Yoshichika, Shigemune, wife of Ōgo Sadanori
+Children: Yasuharu, Yoshichika, Shigemune, daughter (wife of Ōgo Sadanori)

 Bessho Nariharu served as a bushō and head of the Bessho clan of Harima Province.
 Nariharu was either the son of Bessho Norisada (who died early) or Bessho Noriharu (who may have been his grandfather).

 The Bessho clan were associated with the Akamatsu clan from the time of Akamatsu Mochinori in the late fourteenth century.
 Bessho Noriharu was a senior retainer of Akamatsu Masanori, a sengoku daimyō and the ninth lineal head of the Akamatsu clan.
-Noriharu was chosen to become the shugodai, or deputy governor, of eastern Harima.
+Noriharu was chosen to become the deputy military governor of eastern Harima.
 Until that time, the Bessho had been rivals of the Yorifuji, a wealthy family from Harima with influence in the Akamatsu clan.

 At the time that Nariharu became head of the clan, the Bessho were under the governance of the Akamatsu and occupied Miki Castle.
 As the Akamatsu waned in power, Nariharu garnered control of three districts in eastern Harima, becoming independent and attaining the status of a sengoku daimyō.
 This illustrated the phenomenon of gekokujō by which former retainers usurped the power of their provincial lords during the Sengoku period.